As we wrote in our military pay date schedule, thefirst step in creating a budget is knowing how much you will be paid, and when.

-The good news is that military retired and annuity pay dates are easy to remember: You usually receive your pay on the first of the month.
-The only exception is when the first of the month falls on a weekend or holiday.
-When it does, retirees are paid on the preceding business day.
-Annuitants, surviving spouses or family members are paid on the following business day.
+Military retirees and annuitants get paid on the first day of the month unless it falls on a weekend or holiday.
+If so, retirees are paid on the preceding business day, and annuitants are paid on the following business day.

 ---|---|---|